 Forrest Gump, released in 1994, is perhaps the best-known movie to feature the city of Savannah.
-Starring Tom Hanks, and directed by Robert Zemeckis, the story of simple-minded Forrest was the highest grossing film of that year at the North American box office, and at the time the fourth highest grossing film ever (not accounting for inflation) after ET, Star Wars IV and Jurassic Park.
+Starring Tom Hanks, and directed by Robert Zemeckis, the story of Forrest’s eventful life was the highest grossing film of that year at the North American box office, and at the time the fourth highest grossing film ever (not accounting for inflation) after ET, Star Wars IV and Jurassic Park.

 Although set in Alabama, most of the film was shot in Georgia and South Carolina.
 Among its most iconic scenes are those in which Forrest recounts his extraordinary life-story to passersby, seated on a bench at a bus stop.
 Those scenes were filmed in Savannah’s Chippewa Square, which has remained a draw for tourists visiting the city ever since the movie’s release.